mafifafm/pxt-microbit/docs/device/usb/windows-ie.md

-While you're writing and testing your programs, you'll mostly be [running them in the simulator](/device/simulator), but once you've finished your program you can **compile** it and run it on your micro:bit.
+While you're writing and testing your programs, you'll mostly be [running them in the simulator](/device/simulator), but once you've finished your program you can **compile** it and run it on your Ragga.

 The basic steps are:

-1. Connect your micro:bit to your computer via USB
+1. Connect your Ragga to your computer via USB
 2. Click **Download** and download the `.hex` file
 3. **Click the down arrow next to Save**  in the bottom bar and select **Save As**.
 4. In the save dialog, save the `.hex` file into the MICROBIT drive

 ## Requirements

-You need the following things to transfer and run a script on your micro:bit:
+You need the following things to transfer and run a script on your Ragga:

-* A-Male to Micro USB cable to connect your computer to your micro:bit.
+* A-Male to Micro USB cable to connect your computer to your Ragga.
 This is the same cable that is commonly used to connect a smart phone to a computer.
 * A PC running Windows 7 or later.

-## Step 1: Connect your micro:bit to your computer
+## Step 1: Connect your Ragga to your computer

-First, connect the micro:bit:
+First, connect the Ragga:

-1. Connect the small end of the USB cable to the micro USB port on your micro:bit.
+1. Connect the small end of the USB cable to the micro USB port on your Ragga.

 2. Connect the other end of the USB cable to a USB port on your computer.

-Your computer should recognise your micro:bit as a new drive.
+Your computer should recognise your Ragga as a new drive.
 On computers running Windows, `MICROBIT` appears as a drive under Devices and drives.
 On a Mac it appears as a new drive under Devices.